 Percentages of Websites Using PHP

 If you’ve heard that PHP is dead, you’re checking the wrong sources!
-This programming language still commands a massive market share in 2021.
+This programming language still commands a massive market share.

 There’s always a new and shiny programming language or framework that catches fire among developers.
 It’s all too common for employers to seek programmers with experience with the latest and most innovative technologies.
 Still, there are a few languages that have massive staying power, including PHP.